Skip to Main Content

 • IUScholarWorks is a repository where anyone affiliated with IU can share their research openly so that it is available for anyone in the world to read.
 It’s important to remember that this includes graduate students!
 Graduate students can share papers, data, posters, and even their dissertation in IUScholarWorks.

-Adapted from: NM State University Library, Understanding & Evaluating Sources.
-(2022).
+Adapted from: Understanding & Evaluating Sources, NM State University Library (2022).

-Now that we've discussed peer-review and some types of articles, let's look at other ways to evaluate your sources.
-We will discuss media timescales, popular & media sources, what to do with sources, and some tests you can perform to evaluate credibility.
+Now that we've discussed peer review and other types of sources, let's look at ways to evaluate these sources.
+Below, we will discuss media timescales, popular & media sources, what to do with sources, and some tests you can perform to evaluate credibility.

 Media Timescales

 Peer-reviewed sources are only one type of source.
 Let's think about some ways to identify sources and whether or not they will be valuable for your research.
-Sources go through various levels of review.
+Previously, we discussed the fact that sources go through various levels of review.
 The following graphic helps illustrate the speed at which media is published:

 A source with a slow media timescale doesn't necessarily indicate this it is better or more useful than a source with a fast media timescale.
-Some research questions require a combination of all three timescales while others—say literature reviews or papers with peer-reviewed sources as a requirement—will require slow timescales.
-Think about which kind of sources you are looking for.
-This can help you determine if a source will bolster the argument or your paper or if you adding that source will detract from it.
+Some research questions require a combination of all three timescales while others—say literature reviews or papers with peer-reviewed sources as a requirement—will require slower timescales.
+Thinking about which kind of sources you are looking for can help you determine if a source will bolster or detract from your paper.

 Lateral Reading